TritonDataCenter/rfd/rfd/0071/README.md

 We only provide two modes unlike S3 which provides three modes (`EncryptionOnly`, `AuthenticatedEncryption`, and `StrictAuthenticatedEncryption`). `EncryptionOnly` mode in S3 does not authenticate ciphertext at all, `AuthenticatedEncryption` authenticates ciphertext when it is possible with the operation being performed and `StrictAuthenticatedEncryption` always authenticates and will cause an exception to be thrown if the operation can't be performed with authentication.

+### Authentication with AEAD Ciphers

+If a AEAD cipher is used, we allow the AEAD algorithm's implementation to perform authentication of the ciphertext.
+Sometimes, this will take extra care to do in client implementations because it involves reading the entire stream before it is authenticated.
+Thus, random reads will not be authenticated and must only be done in `OptionalAuthentication` mode.

+Additionally, AEAD ciphers allow for *associated data* / *additional data* to be stored.
+However, in this implementation associated data must not be stored.
+The only data stored outside of the actual cipher text will be the [authentication tag](https://tools.ietf.org/html/rfc5116#section-5.1).

 ### Authentication with Non-AEAD Ciphers

 If a non-AEAD cipher is used, we calculate a HMAC value of the IV and ciphertext and append the HMAC in binary form to the